Why not have our Permanent Collection smART workshop come to you!

 Grades 4 – 8

 How is a story created?
 In this workshop, students develop their critical and literacy skills by exploring myths and legends from First Nations and Inuit Culture.
-Exploring artwork from Station Gallery’s permanent collection, students work collaboratively to develop their own myth culminating in an individual piece of art which combines symbols, text and printmaking techniques.
+Exploring artwork from Station Gallery’s permanent collection, students work collaboratively to develop their own myth culminating in an individual piece of art that combines symbols, text and printmaking techniques.

 Curriculum connections: Visual Arts; elements and principles of design, Media Literacy, FNMI, Social Studies